kgogov/sapui5-walkthrough/notes.md

 They support the full SinonJS test spy API in addition to methods which can be used to alter the stub’s behavior. \
 If this part is a bit confusing have a look at the [official SinonJS documentation](https://sinonjs.org/releases/v14/) for test spies or ignore it for now, it will become clear later on.

+## Step 28: Integration Test with OPA

+Using integration and unit tests and running them consistently in a continuous integration (CI) environment, we can make sure that we don’t accidentally break our app or introduce logical errors in existing code.

+If you want to learn more about OPA tests, have a look at our [Testing](https://sapui5.hana.ondemand.com/#/topic/291c9121e6044ab381e0b51716f97f52.html) tutorial, especially [Step 6: A First OPA Test](https://sapui5.hana.ondemand.com/#/topic/1b47457cbe4941ee926317d827517acb.html).

+A **journey** consists of a series of integration tests that belong to the same context such as navigating through the app.

+The function `opaTest` is the main aspect for defining integration tests with OPA.
+Its parameters define a test name and a callback function that gets executed with the following OPA5 helper objects to write meaningful tests that read like a user story.

+As you can see, the test case reads like a user story, we actually do not need the implementation of the methods yet to understand the meaning of the test case.
+This approach is called "Behavior Driven Development" or simply BDD and is popular in "Agile Software Development".

 ## Conventions

 * Name of the root HTML file of the app is `index.html`